-On one hand, in [19] it was shown that the derivation and the cancellation of the first disturbance effect can rely on the analytical identification of both the C_p factor and the wind velocity $v_w(t)$.
+On one hand, in (Odgaard and Stoustrup (2012)) it was shown that the derivation and the cancellation of the first disturbance effect can rely on the analytical identification of both the C_p factor and the wind velocity $v_w(t)$.
 On the other hand, with reference to the wind wakes, a new methodology using the NLGA tool is proposed in this work.
-In more detail, by following the same strategy used for the cancellation of the uncertainty of wind speed $v_w(t)$ described in [7], this scheme needs for the nonlinear mathematical description of the disturbance distribution relation of the signals $v{j w m}(t)$.
-Therefore, as described in [7], the function $C_p(\beta, \lambda)$ entering into the aerodynamic models of the wind turbines and included in (1) was obtained as a two-dimensional polynomial description.
+In more detail, by following the same strategy used for the cancellation of the uncertainty of wind speed $v_w(t)$ described in (Simani and Castaldi (2014)), this scheme needs for the nonlinear mathematical description of the disturbance distribution relation of the signals $v{i,w,m}(t)$.
+Therefore, as described in (Simani and Castaldi (2014)), the function $C_p(\beta, \lambda)$ entering into the aerodynamic models of the wind turbines and included in Eq.
+(1) was obtained as a two-dimensional polynomial description.
 It depends on the tip-speed ratio λ and the blade pitch angles β of the i-th wind turbine system.
-The same strategy was used for removing the effect of the other inputs $v{jwm}(t)$ by exploiting the identification procedure presented for the first time in [20].
+The same strategy was used for removing the effect of the other inputs $v{iwm}(t)$ by exploiting the identification procedure presented for the first time in (Simani and Castaldi (2014)).

 Once the disturbance distribution term has been derived in mathematical form, the next step of the sustainable control scheme development requires the design of the nonlinear fault reconstructors for fault diagnosis purpose.
-Their models are achieved via the disturbance cancellation strategy originally traced back to the NLGA methodology [8].
+Their models are achieved via the disturbance cancellation strategy originally traced back to the NLGA methodology (Simani and Castaldi (2014)).
 This procedure allows to design a coordinate transformation that highlights a subsystem depending only on the faults but insensitive to the disturbance signals, which represents the first step in the development of the fault reconstructors.
-Note that, in this way, the fault reconstructors do not depend on the disturbance d, that in this paper represent the vector $[v{i,w}, v{j,w,m}]$.
+Note that, in this way, the fault reconstructors do not depend on the disturbance d, that in this paper represent the vector $[v{i\,w},\,v{j\,w\,m}]$.

-This scheme applies to the general nonlinear system of (2):
+This scheme applies to the general nonlinear system of Eq.
+(2):